flink-extended/ai-flow/docs/content/installation.md

 source venv_for_aiflow/bin/activate
 ```

-You can install AIFlow by running:
+Now you can install AIFlow by running:

 ```shell script
 python -m pip install ai-flow
 ```

-Now you are ready to run AIFlow and try core features following the [quickstart](./get_started/quickstart/locally.md).
+Congrats, you are ready to run AIFlow and try core features following the [quickstart](./get_started/quickstart/locally.md).

 ## Extra Dependencies